Grief is hard.

 The day we buried our son, Joshua Caleb, was a dismal, dreary day, at least from what I remember of it.
 Maybe that was just the way my heart felt when I look back on it.

 I looked it up.
-The historical weather data confirms my memory.
+Historical weather data confirms my memory.
 Cool and slightly windy.
 Overcast.

 Yes.
 The same as my heart.